tim-js/revojs.ro/src/blog/2019-07-30-conference-content-accessibility/index.md

 We all have good intentions, especially when we want to present something in front of a crowd.
 But the content that we deliver might hurt some people from the audience, both physically and emotionally.

-That's why it helps a lot to **provide content warnings at the beginning of your talk** for various types of content:
+That's why it helps a lot to **provide content warnings at the beginning of your talk** for various types of content.

 ### Flashing content, animations or videos